Estimated reading time: 7 minutes

 Even so, I knew this was not just me being a prude.
 This felt weird.
 I looked around and I kid you not, everyone else seemed to find this perfectly normal.

 I wish I could tell you that I left, still clothed, went out and got a great margarita pizza and a cold Sav Blanc.
-Turns out that the doors were locked and I had to sit in that room with a lot of naked strangers for THREE HOURS.
+Turns out the doors were locked, and I had to sit in that room with a lot of naked strangers for THREE HOURS.
 Nothing untoward happened.
-But, let’s just say that there are some things that you cannot unsee.
+But, let’s just say there are some things that you cannot unsee.

 I was taken to a therapist when I was about 18 to learn some meditation and get rid of some hang-ups.
 It was in a very upmarket suburb of Melbourne.
 I’ll readily agree I had a hell of a lot of hang-ups.
 Hell yes.

 The therapists/meditation guides went into a trance state and then wrapped me in beanbags.

 They sat on these beanbags, muttered about me being born, my mother moaned, and there were lots of weird-ass noises.